-In order to eliminate noise from the acquisition electronics, the data logging and control system as well as the power supply are mounted on the towing vehicle, 10 m ahead of the sled-the exact distance necessary is dependent on the towing vehicle but in our case the contribution of the ATV to the total vertical gradient was statistically insignificant past 7 metres.
+In order to eliminate noise from the acquisition electronics, the data logging and control system as well as the power supply are mounted on the towing vehicle, 10 m ahead of the sled.
 The logging and control system consists of a multiplexor to accommodate the high-throughput data streams from the 8 gradiometer packages, which interfaces with an Intel NUC PC, also mounted with the electronics system.
 Figure 1b shows a systems collaboration diagram, showing the interconnected elements.